 H. Compliance with Appeals Process.

-1. FEMA will notify the Company when a policyholder files an appeal.
+1. In general.
+FEMA will notify the Company when a policyholder files an appeal.
 After notification, the Company must provide FEMA the following information:

 a.
 All records created or maintained pursuant to this Arrangement requested by FEMA; and

 b.
-A comprehensive claim file synopsis that includes a summary of the appeal issues, the Company's position on each issue, and any additional relevant information.
+A comprehensive claim file synopsis, redacted of personally identifiable information, that includes a summary of the appeal issues, the Company's position on each issue, and Start Printed Page 17177any additional relevant information.
 If, in the process of writing the synopsis, the Company determines that it can address the issue raised by the policyholder on appeal without further direction, it must notify FEMA.
 The Company will then work directly with the policyholder to achieve resolution and update FEMA upon completion.
-The Company may Start Printed Page 11775have a claims examiner review the file who is independent from the original decision and who possesses the authority to overturn the original decision if the facts support it.
+The Company may have a claims examiner review the file who is independent from the original decision and who possesses the authority to overturn the original decision if the facts support it.